NannaWH/Project03_46W38/README.md

 # Project03_46W38
 This is the final project in the course 46W38 Scientific Programming in Wind Energy, Fall 2025 at DTU.

-This project develops three short-term wind power forecasting models namely:\
+This project develops three short-term wind power forecasting models:\
-    1) **Persistence model** \
+    1) **A persistence model** \
-    2) **Random forest model** \
+    2) **A random forest machine learning model** \
-    3) **Neural network model**
+    3) **A neural network machine learning model**

 Using historical meterological and power data, the models are trained to predict wind power generation one-hour ahead and six-hours ahead of the current hour.
+Furthermore, the models' performances are tested using graphs and error measures.

 ## Model Structure

 The overall python model is structured into seven python files (located in the src folder) defining functions and classes as well as one main python file (located in the example folder) executing the functions and classes in a structured manner.
-Futhermore, the model leverages data located in the input folder and generates and saves output into the output folder.
+The the model leverages data located in the input folder and generates and saves output into the output folder.

-The model is divided into the following modules and packages:
+The model is divided into the following folders, modules, and packages:
 - **examples**
     - ***main.py:*** this file executes the final machine learning models as well as calculating errors and saving plots used predefined functions.

 - **inputs**
     - ***cleaned_data.csv:*** this file includes the raw data cleaned and with additional explanatory variables
-    - ***LocationX.csv-Location.csv:*** historical power and meterologicsl data for location X (1-4)
+    - ***LocationX.csv:*** historical power and meterologicsl data for location X (1-4)

-- ** outputs **
+- **outputs**
     - **neural_network_model:** this folder includes the timeseries plot and scatterplots comparing the neural network machine learning model's predicted power output and the actual power output.

     - **persistence_model:** this folder includes the timeseries plot and scatterplots comparing the persistence model's predicted power output and the actual power output.